 However, if the source of dangerous odors is coming from the outside, such as sulfur dioxide from local industry, using a whole-house could make the problem worse.
 To operate a whole-house fan, you need vents that allow air to flow inward.
 These vents will not only draw in outside oxygen, but any contaminants in the air, which could include smoke, exhaust pollution, and sulfur dioxide.

 Whether the source is coming from the inside or outside, a whole-house fan should not be considered a solution to dangerous odors in the home.

 Air Purifiers for Removing SmellsOne of the best ways to reduce odors in the home is to use an air purifier with a good carbon filter.
 This is a better choice than ozone generators.
 Oransi air purifiers use the most advanced technology to trap even the smallest particles, allowing you to have a home with less odor and less air pollutants.

-EJ Air PurifierThis is an excellent air purifier for anyone that wants to have a small, quiet, and convenient machine for their home.
-The EJ120 has a powerful and efficient motor combined with a medical-grade HEPA filter, meaning you get superior performance from a top-quality machine.
-With enough strength to effectively clean large rooms.
+mod HEPA Air PurifierThis is an excellent air purifier for anyone that wants to have a small, quiet, and convenient machine for their home.
+The mod HEPA purifier has a powerful and efficient motor combined with a real HEPA filter, meaning you get superior performance from a top-quality machine.
+With enough strength to effectively clean large rooms up to 1,250 square feet.
 This is a purifier you can count on.

 Get a World-Class Purifier for Your Home

 From the smell of rotten eggs to a moldy scent in the basement, we have the right equipment to reduce dangerous odors in the home.